browserengineering/book/book/skipped.md

 Web pages should be usable despite physical (blind, difficulty seeing, Parkinson's), mental (learning disabilities, dyslexia), or situational (car console, gloves, eye dilation) disabilities.
-The web has grown a rich but sadly seldom-used garden of accessibility technologies.
-Not only is this a topic of technical interest and moral imperative, the developing legal landscape in the US means it will only grow in importance over time.
+The web has grown a rich garden of accessibility technologies.
+Not only is this a topic of technical interest and moral imperative, the developing legal landscape in many countries means it will only grow in importance over time.

 To be honest I skipped this topic because I worried that web accessibility was a difficult topic to engage students in.
 I also